AI voiceovers for documentaries

 Style instruction

-narrate with quiet authority and restrained tension
+Speak with quiet authority and suspicion

 Edit styleHistorical documentary